GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Results

 \subsection{Vision-Centric Navigation Learning}

 We demonstrate a vision-based navigation task on the Unitree Go2, where the robot is required to search for and reach a target traffic cone (Fig.~\ref{fig:tasks}(d)).
 The policy observes egocentric RGB images rendered by \method during training.
 To couple high-level visual decision making with stable legged control, we adopt a two-level hierarchical RL design.
 A \textit{high-level} policy encodes egocentric RGB observations and outputs a compact navigation command (e.g., desired base motion command).
-A \textit{low-level} policy takes the command together with proprioceptive states and produces joint-level control signals for the Go2.
-Both levels are trained with PPO in \method.
+A \textit{low-level} locomotion controller takes the command together with proprioceptive states and produces joint-level control signals for the Go2.
+Both levels use PPO: the low-level controller is pre-trained and frozen, while the high-level policy is trained in \method.
 After training in simulation, we directly deploy the learned policy on a real Go2, which successfully performs goal-directed navigation toward the cone using only onboard egocentric vision.
 These results validate that \method provides the high-fidelity visual feedback necessary for training vision-encoder policies capable of zero-shot real-world deployment.